mateicristea88/trustchain-android/docs/source/maturity-code.rst

 ****************
 This project has had quite a few developers contributing to it.
 This has caused the codebase to become a mess in the past.
 After a few major refactors the codebase is much more structured now.
 This has the added advantage of easier identifying bugs and generally being much easier to understand.
 Because of the issues lined out in :ref:code-coverage and because writing tests for Android is generally quite time consuming.
 The code isn't automatically tested as well as would be desired.
 However, due to pull-based development the quality of the code and the operation of the app is tested by hand quite often by the developers.

+So to put a label on it the code `(kinda) works <https://wiki.opencog.org/w/Code_Maturity_Guide>`_.
+It is definitely not production quality code, however it does work quite well and can demonstrate the possibilities on a small scale.
+The major bottleneck at the moment is the network overlay.
+While the TrustChain is scalable, the network overlay has some problems with scalability, limiting the scalability of the app.
+There are also some problems with the UI when the network is under load, as it can't update the network information.

 .. _code-coverage:

 Code coverage